 - Attend a workshop or tour at the Green Mountain Audubon Center or at other locations around the state and region.
 See our Calendar of Events for information on upcoming programs.

-- Subscribe to our quarterly e-newsletter to receive updates and information about upcoming events.
+- Subscribe to our e-newsletter to receive updates and information about upcoming events.
 Be sure to check the box labelled "Forest Bird Initiative Updates."

 - Questions?
 Contact us.